logtail/logtail-ruby/README.md

 [![Gem Version](https://badge.fury.io/rb/logtail-ruby.svg)](https://badge.fury.io/rb/logtail-ruby)
 [![Build Status](https://github.com/logtail/logtail-ruby/workflows/build/badge.svg)](https://github.com/logtail/logtail-ruby/actions?query=workflow%3Abuild)

 Collect logs directly from your Ruby projects.
-For Rails
+To start logging Ruby on Rails projects explore the [Logtail Rails library](https://github.com/logtail/logtail-ruby-rails).

 [Logtail](https://betterstack.com/logtail) is a hosted service that centralizes all of your logs into one place.
 Allowing for analysis, correlation and filtering with SQL.
 Actionable Grafana dashboards and collaboration come built-in.
 Logtail works with [any language or platform and any data source](https://docs.logtail.com/).